-The ancient Greeks had 4 common kinds of love: eros, philia, storge, and agape.
+The ancient Greeks had 4 types of love: eros, philia, storge, and agape.

 Some philosophical circles prefer to condense philia and storge into one category.
 As you will see, these can be considered quite separate definitions of love.
 I digress.

 For the purposes of this post, we’ll continue to separate love into the four aforementioned categories.